leon4rd/test/README.md

-## If you think swimming with dolphins is expensive, you should try swimming with sharks--it cost me an arm and a leg!
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.